slovnicki/beamer/README.md

 This package is still in early stages.
 To see the upcoming features, check the [Issue board](https://github.com/slovnicki/beamer/issues).

 If you notice any bugs not present in issues, please file a new issue.
 If you are willing to fix or enhance things yourself, you are very welcome to make a pull request.
-Before making a pull request;
+Before making a pull request:

-- if you wish to solve an existing issue, please let us know in issue comments first
+- if you wish to solve an existing issue, please let us know in issue comments first.
-- if you have another enhancement in mind, create an issue for it first so we can discuss your idea
+- if you have another enhancement in mind, create an issue for it first so we can discuss your idea.

 Also, you can <a href="https://www.buymeacoffee.com/slovnicki" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="20px" width= "72px"></a> to speed up the development.